TC at Work: Lois Osborne-Logan

 Never one to get bored, Logan is an avid patron of the arts, frequently attending live theatrical performances.
 Recently, she saw “In the Heights” and “The Lion King.”
 In December, she has tickets to a performance of the Alvin Ailey American Dance Theater.
 But her true passion, she says, is listening to music: “Jazz, R&B, pop—you name it, I’ll play it.”
 Some of her favorite artists include Aretha Franklin, Jennifer Hudson and Whitney Houston (particularly her earlier music).
 As well,

 has always been “a fanatic” for Michael Jackson’s music; this past June, when news of his untimely death broke, Logan and her boyfriend went down to Logan 125th Street in the rain, to join the crowds of people dancing and celebrating his music and life.

 Did You Know?

-A resident of Jamaica, Queens, Logan plans to retire in April 2010.
+Jamaica, Queens, plans to retire in April 2010.
 That will leave, no doubt, a huge void in the TC community, which will miss her warm smile and big spirit.
 Although she plans to visit TC on occasion, Logan is already busy scheduling her retirement with all the things that bring her joy.
-She’ll continue her exercise regimen, which includes running around the track, jumping on a trampoline and doing three sets of sprints on the stairs at 120th Street.
-A seasoned traveler, she’s looking forward to visiting California, Louisiana and Delaware, as well as Las Vegas and Atlantic City.
-When she’s home, she’ll take advantage of all that New York City has to offer, including heading to the beach at the Rockaways on temperate days.
-“There is always something to do in New York,” she says, “even if it’s bird watching.”
+She’ll continue her exercise regimen, which includes running around the track, jumping on a trampoline and doing three sets of sprints on the stairs at Logan 120th Street.
+A seasoned traveler, she’s looking forward to visiting California, Louisiana and Delaware, as well as Las Vegas and .
+When she’s home, she’ll take advantage of all that Atlantic City has to offer, including heading to the beach at the Rockaways on temperate days.
+“There is always something to do in New York City ,” she says, “even if it’s bird watching.”
+New York

 Another hobby on her to-learn list?
 The art of bellydancing.